Bogotá № VII

 Paul Graham Essays

 The godfather of startup essays.
 "Maker's Schedule, Manager's Schedule" changed how I structure my days.
-"Do Things That Don't Scale" is essential reading for anyone building a startup.
 I revisit these regularly.

 37signals.com

-DHH and Jason Fried have been writing about building software and companies for decades.
+DHH and Jason Fried have been writing about software and companies for decades.
 Opinionated, sometimes controversial, always thought-provoking.
-Their philosophy of small teams, profitability over growth, and shipping fast influenced how I think about building Brainz Lab.

 The Changelog